jiansfoggy/sj-home.github.io/_pages/about.md

 News
 =====

+* **January 13, 2025**: Start the new position, Navigation Engineer, at Medtronic.
+Focus on developing the real-time electromagnetic localization system for Hugo Surgical Robotics.

 * **July 29, 2024**: Submit the new paper <i>SSL-V3: Self-Supervised Learning-based No-reference Video Quality Assessment Combined with ViViT for Video Classification</i> to IEEE Transactions on Image Processing.